 Doro Pesch: It’s coming out I think 2014.
 It’s the second part of the movie, ANUK THE WARRIOR.
 It’s the same guy who did the first part of it.

 Metal-Rules.com: Is Marc Storace starring in the movie as well this time?

 Doro Pesch: No, because he died in the first movie “Laughs” Yeah, he died.
 Then I said, ‘Can’t we bring him back?’
 Then Luke Gasser who’s doing the movie said, ‘How?’
 I’m, ‘Ooooh.’
 Then they were on tour and doing a new record.
 I had to have – always when I had a couple of days off I went to Ireland or Switzerland and doing the movie between tours and finishing the record.
-Yeah, it’s coming on 2014.
+Yeah, it’s coming in 2014.
 We’re just doing some more music for it.
 I think it will come out great.
-It’s yeah, it’s of course another independent movie but I think this is so much better than the first one.
+It’s yeah, it’s, of course, another independent movie but I think this is so much better than the first one.

 Metal-Rules.com: I think that independent movies are great.
 There is not too much pressure from anybody and you have more freedom to do things the way you want to.